Can you recognize oppression when you see it? Or have you been blinded?

 But it is worse than that.

 The world was outraged that ISIS in Syria would starve the Christians to death with their “kneel or starve” policy.
 But the same policy in the United States is just as outrageous and nobody seems to care.
 In order to get an ID credential in the U.S. you must have allegiance to the state.
 The Department of Homeland Security has a regulation that defines what they mean by allegiance.
+You must be willing to perform unlimited labor under civilian direction when required by law.

 Don’t claim to live in a free country until you have the right to contract.